amsepahvand/Devops-Oncall-Bot/README.md

 - **Super Easy Setup:** Get started with just one command!
 - **Fully Dockerized:** Say goodbye to dependency headaches.
-- **Effortless Management:** Perfect for handling on-call schedules and ticket requests.
+- **Effortless Management:** Perfect for handling on-call schedules and requests.

 ## Installation Guide 🚀

-Getting this bot up and running is as easy as pie!
+Getting this bot up and running is easy !
 Follow the steps below, and you'll be ready to roll in no time.

 ### Step 1: Prepare Your Server 🖥️

-Make sure you have a Linux server ready.
+Make sure you have a ubuntu server ready.
 Any version will do, but the newer, the better!

 ### Step 2: Run the Magic Command 🪄